matn7/AlgorithmsNotes/src/udemy/bigonotation/README.md

 ### Selection Sort

-- At each iteration 1 element is selected and compared with every other element in the list to find the smallest one.
+- At each iteration 1 element is selected and compared with every problems.other element in the list to find the smallest one.
 - First we find the smallest element, get it into the first position, next we find the second smallest till the entire list is sorted.